 Research Items You Aren’t Sure About

-If you aren’t sure of the value of a particular item, rather than sell it too cheap, check out eBay and see what the item has sold for (not listed).
-Price your item at 50% – 75% of the price eBay is selling it for.
+If you aren’t sure of the value of a particular item, rather than sell it too cheap, check out ebay and see what the item has sold for (not listed at).
+Price your item at 50% – 75% of the price ebay is selling it for.

 If your merchandise is like new and in original packaging, you will be able to ask more for it than the merchandise without original packaging.

 A sheet set that was used for a short time laundered, folded nicely, and placed in the original packaging sold for $5 without question.

 Damaged merchandise is priced at a steal simply to save it from the landfill.

 For more specifics on how to price individual items, check out The Garage Sale Tracker.

 Garage sales are an excellent way to clean house and earn a few dollars!
 You just have to determine if your merchandise is garage sale worthy, if you’re willing to negotiate, know the worth of your merchandise, be willing to let your customers make a profit, and check out the condition.
 Of course, you can always change the price during the sale, too.
 It’s your sale and you can do what you want to!